Hyperbolicity of Brunnian links: Criterion for untiedness

 Let us illustrate our method with an example.

 \begin{example} Consider Brunn's chain in Fig. \ref{fig:brunnlink}(1).
 Take the disks as shown in Fig. \ref{fig:brunnlink}(2), which are all credible as demonstrated in \cite{BW}.
-The union of these disks forms a spanning complex, say $U$.
-Since $S^3 - intN(U)$ is a handlebody, where $N(U)$ is a regular neighborhood of $U$, by Theorem \ref{thm:untie}, Brunn's chains are untied. \end{example}
+The union of these disks forms a disk system, say $U$.
+Since $S^3 - int N(U)$ is a handlebody, where $N(U)$ is a regular neighborhood of $U$, by Theorem \ref{thm:untie}, Brunn's chains are untied. \end{example}

 From this example, we can see that this method is intuitive and efficient.
-It works conveniently to show all the Brunnian links in literatures, except Fountains and Jade-pendant in \cite{BW}, are untied.
+Our method works fast to detect untiedness for all Brunnian links before the appearance of \cite{BW}.
+To our best knowledge, all the Brunnian links in literature before the s-tie operation was proposed by \cite{BM} are untied.

+For the very complicated Brunnian links constructed in \cite{BW}, Snakes, Wheels and Cirrus are untied.
+We show Cirrus (Fig. \ref{fig:cirrus}) is untied in Appendix \ref{subsect:appendix2}, and for the other two, the processes are similar but simpler.
+For the rest two extremely complicated links in \cite{BW}, Fountains and Jade-pendant, our idea is still similar, but as the process is more complicated, we will show that they are untied in a future note.